-Prerequisites: DD223

-Co-requisites: STU202
+Prerequisites: DD223 Co-requisites: STU202

-Course Load: 3 credit hours

 Practical Training Workshop / Internship (PTW300)

 In a student's final semester of study for the Diploma of Graphic Design, they will be required to apply and interview for a full time work experience internship in one of a number of highly regarded companies in Kuwait.
 The companies' names will be provided by the College.
 The internship will be done in conjunction with the Project Management course.